-All Vendors are bound by contract, and do represent and warrant in our agreement, to abide by all applicable employment and human rights laws, as well as our Code of Conduct, which, among other things, prohibits the use of child labor and forced or involuntary labor, forced overtime, discrimination, or bonded or prison labor.
+3. SUPPLIER CERTIFICATION: All Vendors are bound by contract, and do represent and warrant in our agreement, to abide by all applicable employment and human rights laws, as well as our Code of Conduct, which, among other things, prohibits the use of child labor and forced or involuntary labor, forced overtime, discrimination, or bonded or prison labor.
 The Code of Conduct emphasizes the importance of well-treated, fairly compensated workers.
-Our Integrated Compliance Monitoring program seeks to promote the maintenance of these standards in our manufacturing facilities and assesses compliance with our Code of Conduct.
+Our ascena Responsibility program seeks to promote the maintenance of these standards in our manufacturing facilities and assesses compliance with our Code of Conduct.

-Ascena Code of Business Conduct is a guideline for ethical business conduct and how we do business.
+4. MAINTENANCE OF INTERNAL ACCOUNTABILITY STANDARDS AND PROCEDURES: The Ascena Code of Business Conduct, distinct from the Code of Conduct of Merchandise Suppliers, is a guideline for ethical business conduct and how we do business.
 This code, also available on our corporate website, is a summary of basic principles for working in a way that reflects our Company’s commitment to ethics and integrity.
-Associates are trained and required to report any suspected violations of the Code of Ethics, and such reports may be submitted in writing or made to the Corporate Governance Hotline that is available to all associates.
+Associates are trained and required to report any suspected violations of the Code of Business Conduct, and such reports may be submitted in writing or made to the Corporate Governance Hotline that is available to all associates.

-Relevant annual training is conducted for associates that engage regularly with vendors.
-These trainings include webinars and eLearning which address risks of forced labor, human trafficking and supply chain security.
+5. STAFF TRAINING ON IDENTIFYING AND PREVENTING SLAVERY AND HUMAN TRAFFICKING: Relevant trainings are conducted for associates that engage regularly with vendors.
+These trainings include webinars and eLearning which address risks of forced labor and human trafficking.
 Vendors participate in training through our on-boarding process, and are trained more frequently when related risks are identified.

 Last update: 10/05/18